Last updated: July 8, 2026

 Rate Forecast: 2026–2027

-The Bank of Canada has held its overnight rate at 2.25% for four consecutive announcements (January, March, and April 29, 2026 — the next decision is June 10, 2026).
-Most major bank economists (BMO, CIBC, RBC, TD, National Bank) expect the BoC rate to remain at 2.25% through end of 2026, with some upside rate risk if inflation re-accelerates due to Middle East energy prices.
+The Bank of Canada has held its overnight rate at 2.25% through five consecutive announcements (most recently June 10, 2026 — next decision July 15, 2026).
+Most major bank economists expect the BoC rate to remain at 2.25% through end of 2026.
 For a deeper analysis, see our full Canadian mortgage rate forecast.

 For fixed rates, the key driver is Canadian government bond yields.
 5-year bond yields have been elevated due to inflation uncertainty and US tariff concerns.
 Fixed rates are unlikely to return to the sub-2% levels seen in 2020–2021.